Agriculture and COVID-19 safety

 The order also contains specific requirements for workers, including requirements for self-monitoring, hygiene, travel, and physical distancing.
 The employer must post and communicate these requirements to all workers.

-For more information, please see the provincial government’s Protecting Industrial Camp Workers, Contractors, and Employers Working in the Agricultural, Forestry, and Natural Resource Sectors.
+For more information, see the BC Centre for Disease Control's Protecting Industrial Camp Workers, Contractors, and Employers Working in the Agricultural, Forestry, and Natural Resource Sectors During the COVID-19 Pandemic.

 Resolving concerns about unsafe work